-- o In submitting a history course for IAI GECC approval, an institution shall make its own decision as to whether the proposed course should be submitted to the Humanities and Fine Arts or the Social and Behavioral Sciences panel.
+- Topics courses are generally not appropriate for General Education credit as they lack a broad approach to general topics. - Lab Requirements - Humanities and Fine Arts courses normally do not require laboratory work. - English Literature - Full surveys have traditionally been acceptable in British Literature I and American Literature I descriptions. - History Courses - o In submitting a history course for IAI GECC approval, an institution shall make its own decision as to whether the proposed course should be submitted to the Humanities and Fine Arts or the Social and Behavioral Sciences panel.
 The Humanities and Fine Arts panel will normally accept the decision of the submitting institution. - o Institutions are invited, however, to note the following points: - Provision for two-course sequences treating the history of various nations, regions, and civilizations chronologically is more ample under the Social and Behavioral Sciences rubric.
-The two-course sequences in Western Civilizations and U.S. History and Civilization stress that focus will be on intellectual and cultural development, landmark documents, and artifacts. - Neither the fact of chronological sequences nor the presence of political history in a particular course disqualifies it from consideration by the Humanities and Fine Arts panel. - o Chronological span for Western or World civilization sequence must be from the beginning of written documents to the present.
-The present is defined as within 10 years of the date the course is being offered.

-- o U.S. History should begin no later than the Age of Exploration and end in the present.
-The present is defined as within 10 years of the date the course is being offered. - o World Civilization courses must be global in scope.
+The two-course sequences in Western Civilizations and U.S. History and Civilization stress that focus will be on intellectual and cultural development, landmark documents, and artifacts. - Neither the fact of chronological sequences nor the presence of political history in a particular course disqualifies it from consideration by the Humanities and Fine Arts panel. - Chronological span for Western or World civilization sequence must be from the beginning of written documents to the present.
+The present is defined as within 10 years of the date the course is being offered. - U.S. History should begin no later than the Age of Exploration and end in the present.
+The present is defined as within 10 years of the date the course is being offered. - World Civilization courses must be global in scope.